richardsondx/casper/README.md

 ## How it works

-Capser overwrite specified commands on your shell session to wrap a bug tracker arround them.
+Capser overwrites specified commands on your shell session to wrap a bug tracker arround them.

 It'll look for command defined in your `casperconfig.yaml` file to identify which command it should track, then it'll update a `~/.casper_profile` file you can use with your terminal session that contains all the overwrite for the commands you want to track.